-There is a miniature train ride in Stanley Park that operates at various times during the year (Easter, spring/summer, Halloween, and Christmas).
+The miniature train railway ride in Stanley Park operates at various times during the year (Easter, spring/summer, Halloween, and Christmas).
 The Stanley Park miniature train ride operates out of an area called Stanley Park Junction that has a train station, ticket booth, and other facilities.
 The miniature train goes on a scenic 15 minute, 2 kilometre ride which includes a tunnel and trestle over water.
 The train accomodates both children and adults.
 Additionally, there is a special train car to carry people who are in wheelchairs so everyone can enjoy the train ride!

-Note that in 2018 the train will NOT run during Family Day in February.
+Note that the train will NOT run during Family Day in Februarys anymore.

 For each season, there are season-specific decorations along the way, e.g. an easter theme during March, Christmas theme in December, scary displays during Halloween.

 This is a paid attraction.
 You need to buy tickets to ride the train.
-There are usually other free activities that take place at Stanley Park Junction that you can also do before/after your train ride.
+There are usually other free/paid activities that take place at Stanley Park Junction that you can also do before/after your train ride.
 It is free to enter the Stanley Park Junction area.

-There are 4 actual miniature trains which operate.
+There are 4 actual miniature train engines which operate.
 One of which is a replica of the engine that was the first to cross Canada!
 The real (full size) engine resides in the Roundhouse in Yaletown, Vancouver!

 There are washrooms a short distance just outside of the Stanley Park Junction exit near the ticket booth.

 During the time before and during Easter weekend, the miniature train operates with an Easter theme.
-For 2018, the Easter Train is from March 22 to 25, and March 29 to April 2.
-There is also an associated Easter Fair at the Stanley Park Junction which includes many activities for children including an easter egg hunt and carnival games.
+There is usually also an associated Easter Fair at the Stanley Park Junction which includes many activities for children including an easter egg hunt and carnival games.

 During the weeks prior to and including Halloween, the miniature train operates with a Halloween theme!